-Lamentations 3:22-23 tells us that God's mercies are new every morning.
-In Isaiah 43:25 He says, "I, even I, am He who blots out your transgressions for My own sake, and will not remember your sins."
+Lamentations 3:22-23 tells us that God’s mercies are new every morning.
+In Isaiah 43:25 He says, “I am he who blots out your transgressions … and remembers your sins no more” (NIV).

 When my husband, Dave, and I were newly married, I was pretty good at keeping score.
 Every time we had an argument, I would bring up every single thing he ever did to me since the day I met him.

 I’ll never forget one day, after I recited my list, when Dave looked at me and said, “Where in the world do you keep all that stuff?”

 I’ve learned the best thing we can do for ourselves is to let go of the hurt—to lose count of how others have wronged us—and leave the past in the past.